sailorontherocks/ha-ptv-line-status/README.md

 ## Development

-This integration was created and continues to be developed with AI assistance.
+This integration was created with and continues to be developed with AI assistance.

 Changes are checked with automated tests before release.
 Bugs and limitations may remain; issue reports are welcome.